• News

 Something else I enjoyed about the game was crafting materials with the new ‘Linkage Synthesis’ system.
 This is a revamped synthesis interface that displays all of the required materials to create items and the effects that can be added to items.
 The new ‘Linkage Synthesis’ system also features a set number of cells that can be unlocked through strategic item placement.
 This expands into a variety of results that can imbue the final products based on the way the cell branches.

 The game makes the crafting process very easy to understand and fun to experiment with all of the materials you collect on your adventure.
-I especially liked playing this game on my Nintendo Switch because it allowed me to keep hunting for materials and craft items when I was on the go.
-Which I feel made collecting materials more efficient in comparison to playing the game on a non-portable console.
+I especially liked playing this game on my Nintendo Switch because it allowed me to keep hunting for materials and craft items when I was on the go, which I feel made collecting materials more efficient in comparison to playing the game on a non-portable console.

 One thing I didn’t care too much for was the amount of dialogue.
 I personally love a game with a good story-driven plot.
-However, there were some parts of the game that I felt like there was too much dialogue.
-Luckily, if you skip the scenes you can always refer to the menu and read an abbreviated summary of the dialogue with the highlighted takeaways you should pay attention to for your current objectives or quests.
+However, there were some parts of the game where I felt like there was too much dialogue.
+Luckily, if you skip the scenes, you can always refer to the menu and read an abbreviated summary of the dialogue with the highlighted takeaways you should pay attention to for your current objectives or quests.

 Atelier Ryza: Ever Darkness & Secret Hideout is available on PlayStation 4, Nintendo Switch, and PC.